Vehicle crossovers or dropped kerbs

 ---|---|---|

-Initial assessment (stage 1) | £125 (non refundable) | For applications that do not require planning permission*, an on-site assessment will be carried out by a Local Highways Officer (LHO) to decide if the location meets the criteria and if works can take place.
-For applications where planning permission is required and has been granted, a site visit will be carried out by an LHO, who will mark up the proposed vehicle crossover.
+Application (Stage 1) | £357 (non refundable) | Your district or borough council will be able to tell you if you require planning permission or not.
+For applications that do not require planning permission, an on-site assessment will be carried out by a Highways Customer Officer (HCO) to decide if the location meets the criteria and if works can take place.
+For applications where planning permission is required and has been granted, a site visit will be carried out by an HCO, who will mark up the proposed vehicle crossover.
 The fee covers:

-This fee is non refundable.
-As part of our initial checks, we will contact all of the utility companies to see what equipment (pipes, cables etc.) is located underground.
+Our Transport Development Planning Team offers a Pre-Planning Application Advice Service and is able to advise on the suitability of any access before you apply for planning permission.
+If your proposed location has been approved in principle at stage 1, you will have 6 months to decide if you want to progress to a full application.
+As part of our checks, we will contact all of the utility companies to see what equipment (such as pipes and cables) is located underground.
 This information will be passed to you in your 'crossover pack'.
 If there is equipment that requires adjustment or diversion, you will be responsible for the arrangement and cost.
 You will also receive a licence which is valid for 6 months.
 Your chosen contractor must complete the works within this timeframe. |

-Building costs | £1500 (average) | The cost depends on the amount of work that needs to be done and the contractor you use.
-The average cost is roughly £1500.
+Building costs | £1800 (average) | The cost depends on the amount of work that needs to be done and the contractor you use.
+You must use one of our approved contractors.
+The average cost is roughly £1800.
 There are several external factors that can affect your quote, including:

 |